CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

-\paragraph{Debriefing.} A debriefing session begins when an episode concludes in failure (collision or stagnation) and is conducted in a \textbf{turn-based} manner over $N$ rounds, with a focus on improving cooperation in future interactions.
+\paragraph{\textbf{Debriefing}} When an episode ends due to the fault of a single agent, only that agent performs individual reflection.
+A debriefing (cooperative reflection) session is initiated when an episode ends in failure (either due to a collision or stagnation) arising from poor cooperation among agents.
+The debriefing session proceeds in a \textbf{turn-based} manner over $N$ rounds, with the aim of improving cooperative behavior in future interactions.
 The speaking order is deterministic in this work for each session, and agents take turns speaking in a round-robin format.
 The agent chosen to speak first is responsible for proposing a \textbf{joint} cooperative strategy ($\bm{S}_1, \bm{S}_2,...\bm{S}_{i\in\mathcal{F}}$) for everyone participating in the debriefing (the focal group).
-This agent begins by reasoning through its transition data batch, analyzing the consequences and influence on other agents of its actions, and formulating a proposed strategy.
+This agent begins by reasoning through its local transition data batch, analyzing the consequences of its actions, their influence on others and vice versa, and formulating a proposed strategy.
 Subsequently, the other agents take turns sharing their perspectives, providing feedback, or offering alternative insights based on their analysis of their own experience batch.
 After the discussion, each agent summarizes the discussion to develop \textbf{individual} cooperative strategies ($\bm{S}_i$) and knowledge ($\bm{K}_i$).
-These outcomes serve as in-context guidelines for future driving tasks.
+These outcomes will later serve as in-context guidelines for future driving tasks.
 This joint discussion for future individual decision-making structure mirrors the principles of the Centralized Training Decentralized Execution (CTDE) framework~\citep{bernstein2002ctde}, a widely used approach in multi-agent learning.
-Our implementation details are available in Appendix \ref{appendix:implementation_details}.
+Our implementation details are available in \appref{appendix:implementation_details}.